winterer/Eigenfaces/README.md

 ### Validation

 The function [`eigenfaces_test(xtrain, xtest)`](eigenfaces_test.m) is thought for being used by different validation algorithms like `crossval`.
-If uses the given training data set `xtrain` to train a Eigenface model (using `eigenface_model`) and then tries to classify the given test set `xtest`, returning the classification rate (number of correctly classified samples / total number of samples).
+It uses the given training data set `xtrain` to train an Eigenface model (using `eigenface_model`) and then tries to classify the given test set `xtest`, returning the classification rate (number of correctly classified samples / total number of samples).

 The two data sets `xtrain` and `xtest` must be _n x (h x w + 1)_ matrices, where every row contains the image data of an observation and the classification (= face id) of that image in the last column.
 This structure can easily be established by using the alternative date format ([`eigenfaces_flatten(I)`](eigenfaces_flatten.m)):